lerdem/krovlyastroy/README.md

  - for mysqlclient
 `sudo apt-get install python-dev default-libmysqlclient-dev`

-- start db for dev enviropment
+- start db for dev environment
  `docker-compose up -d`

+- ENV VARS for development, set that in you activate.sh file `DEBUG=True`